 Indira Gandhi Wildlife Sanctuary and National Park is protected forests which are part of ‘Anamalai’, spread across Pollachi,Udumalpet, Valparai Taluks of Tirupur and Coimbatore Districts of Tamilnadu state in India.
 It is named after the former prime minister of India, Late Indira Gandhi, who visited the park in 1961.

 Indira Gandhi Wildlife Sanctuary and National Park area was declared as part of Anamalai Wild life Sanctuary in 1974.
-UNESCO is considering the Indira Gandhi Wildlife Sanctuary and National Park, as candidate for declaring as a UNESCO World Heritage Site.
+UNESCO is considering this Wildlife Sanctuary and National Park, as a candidate for UNESCO World Heritage Site status.